 In 2012, Tanglewood celebrated its 75th anniversary, and the season began with the same program that launched the venue on August 5, 1937: an all-Beethoven program.

-BSO Music Director Andris Nelsons will lead 10 Tanglewood programs during the summer of 2017, his third season.
+BSO Music Director Andris Nelsons will lead 13 Tanglewood programs during the summer of 2018, his fourth season.